 “There is nothing to writing.
-All you do is sit down at a typewriter and open a vein.” --Walter Wellesley “Red” Smith
+All you do is sit down at a

-“Writing a book is a horrible, exhausting struggle, like a long bout of some painful illness.
-One would never undertake such a thing if one were not driven on by some demon whom one can neither resist nor understand.” --George Orwell, “Why I Write”, 1947
+if one were not driven on by some demon whom one can neither resist nor

 "Success comes to a writer, as a rule, so gradually that it is always something of a shock to him to look back and realize the heights to which he has climbed." --P.G.
 Wodehouse